Several words in the Puppet language are reserved. This means they:

 :: (double colon) namespace separator.

-Class names with multiple namespaces should match the following regular expression:
+For example, class names with multiple namespaces should match the following Ruby regular expression:

 Additionally, you cannot use the name